nychealth/EH-dataportal/content/data-stories/sanitation/index.md

 - **Expansion of pilot projects** for things like solar compacting trash cans, curbside organics composting programs, and more
 - **Equitable funding and distribution of sanitation resources**: it’s not right for one neighborhood to host trucks and transfer stations, while not having sufficient sanitation services and funding.
 And, neighborhoods shouldn’t need the additional resources of a Business Improvement District in order to have adequate sanitation.

-*“One of the most egregious examples of inequitable distribution of City facilities is the 	City’s historical siting of waste transfer stations (WTS), where intra-city waste haulers 	deposit their cargos for transfer to landfills and recycling facilities.
-Seventy-six percent 	(76%) of the total citywide permitted capacity for waste disposal is allocated to stations 	in just four community districts.” - NYC City Council’s Fair Share Report (2017)*
+<div style="background-color:blanchedalmond; padding: 10px; border-radius: 5px"><p class="fs-sm">“One of the most egregious examples of inequitable distribution of City facilities is the 	City’s historical siting of waste transfer stations (WTS), where intra-city waste haulers 	deposit their cargos for transfer to landfills and recycling facilities.
+Seventy-six percent 	(76%) of the total citywide permitted capacity for waste disposal is allocated to stations 	in just four community districts.” - NYC City Council’s Fair Share Report (2017)</p></div>

----
 <br>

 ## What can we do to improve sanitation?